evolvingstuff/vdw2/content/posts/fecal-transplants-many-studies.md

 │   ├── TextNode
 │   │   full_match: `In Britain, meanwhile, it is viewed as a medicinal product, which allows for more flexible regulation. ` │   │   inner_content: `In Britain, meanwhile, it is viewed as a medicinal product, which allows for more flexible regulation. `├── TextNode
 │   full_match: `\nMore practical issues abound.
 Few donors pass screening tests, and those that do tend to find the donation process—which requires samples to arrive in the lab no more than two hours after being produced—awkward and off-putting.
+All this strongly limits supply. `
+│   inner_content: `\nMore practical issues abound.
+Few donors pass screening tests, and those that do tend to find the donation process—which requires samples to arrive in the lab no more than two hours after being produced—awkward and off-putting.
+All this strongly limits supply. `├── NewlineNode
+│   full_match: `%%%`
+│   inner_content: ``├── TextNode
-All this strongly limits supply. %%% The future of microbiome manipulation is likely to involve more bespoke intervention.
+│   full_match: ` The future of microbiome manipulation is likely to involve more bespoke intervention.
 Designing a microbiome to meet a specific patient’s needs, in other words, rather than copying a template.
 This is a Herculean task, but some progress is already being made.
 From creating designer microbial communities that can restore balance to an off-kilter gut, to using hand-picked viruses to kill off the most noxious bacteria, the future of microbiome manipulation looks brighter than ever.
 And perhaps will smell sweeter too.`
-│   inner_content: `\nMore practical issues abound.
-Few donors pass screening tests, and those that do tend to find the donation process—which requires samples to arrive in the lab no more than two hours after being produced—awkward and off-putting.
-All this strongly limits supply. %%% The future of microbiome manipulation is likely to involve more bespoke intervention.
+│   inner_content: ` The future of microbiome manipulation is likely to involve more bespoke intervention.
 Designing a microbiome to meet a specific patient’s needs, in other words, rather than copying a template.
 This is a Herculean task, but some progress is already being made.
 From creating designer microbial communities that can restore balance to an off-kilter gut, to using hand-picked viruses to kill off the most noxious bacteria, the future of microbiome manipulation looks brighter than ever.
 And perhaps will smell sweeter too.`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!Fecal Transplants for Ulcerative Colitis, MS, Depression, Bipolar, and Alcoholism - [https://nutritionfacts.org/video/fecal-transplants-for-ulcerative-colitis-ms-depression-bipolar-and-alcoholism/?utm_source=NutritionFacts.org&amp;utm_campaign=ca561f10f1-EMAIL_CAMPAIGN_7_26_2022_12_48_COPY_01&amp;utm_medium=email&amp;utm_term=0_40f9e497d1-ca561f10f1-25209481&amp;mc_cid=ca561f10f1&amp;mc_eid=b95641625a|Dr. Greger April 2023]`